KillingSpark/rustysd/Readme.md

 ### See for yourself
 Running `./build_all.sh && cargo run --bin rustysd` will build the test services and run rustysd which will start them.
 Currently there are two services, one that gets passed some sockets and one that uses them to send some text over those sockets.

+There are some scripts to run this in a docker container.
+Have a look at the scripts in the dockerfiles directory.

 ## What does not work
 Just some stuff I know does not work but would be cool to have.
 I tried to categorize them by how much work the seem to be, but otherwise they